 Working to preserve the health of women and families since 1995.

 - Jhpiego collaborated with the Ministry of Health (MOH) to introduce and expand postpartum IUD services, resulting in more than 300 health facilities across all 13 of the country’s regions now providing postpartum IUDs to women who recently delivered and want to space their next pregnancy.
+From 2019 to 2021, more than 100,000 postpartum women initiated a modern contraceptive method.

 - From January 2016 to March 2020, the percentage of postpartum women adopting a family planning method increased from 25% to 68% and the percentage of postpartum women who adopted long-acting, reversible contraception increased from 19% to 22%.
 As a result, the MOH is scaling up postpartum family planning services across the country.